 In computer science, an ontology is an organized collection of facts and assertions about a specific domain.
 Ontologies identify a number of classes of relevant concepts and their properties and the relations between these classes.
 In a properly organized ontology, through classes and properties it is possible to derive (technically, infer) new properties relating instances of the classes even if there are not explicitly present in the description of the instances themselves.

-Within the World Wide Web the discipline of ontologies is gaining visibility and widespread adoption, thanks to the initiative called the Semantic Web by the W3C.
+Within the World Wide Web, the discipline of ontologies is gaining visibility and widespread adoption, thanks to the initiative called the Semantic Web by the W3C.
 Within this initiative, several languages have been defined, including RDF, RDF Schema and OWL.
 Such languages allow specific ontologies to be defined, mixed and interchanged for a wide number of different purposes.

 Akoma Ntoso allows a large number of different ontologies to be created in the document it describes, and relies on a specific ontology for many purposes.
 Rather than defining the ontology of the legal matter being discussed in the legal documents (which could be overly wide and all-encompassing, since the legal matter may be by itself rather wide and all-encompassing), the Akoma Ntoso ontology is about legal documents, which is a narrower and fairly better defined domain.
 The Akoma Ntoso ontology is therefore centered on the concept of document, which is considered in a very precise way through the specification of the FRBR conceptualization of documents (about which see the next section).
 Besides the FRBR classes for document, the Akoma Ntoso ontology also lists a number of supporting classes (such as Person, Organization, Place or Event, that are used to provide further meaning to the main classes of the ontology.